 After couples portraits we add the wedding party in and spend another hour photographing everyone together.
 This includes all attendants, flower girls, ring bearers, ushers and other people involved directly in your ceremony.

-After the wedding party is finished it’s your families turns.
-I spend 5 minutes per family grouping.
+After the wedding party is finished it’s your families’ turns.
+I spend about 5 minutes per family grouping.
 I recommend doing family portraits all at once.
 Some couples want to split them up.
 This can be confusing for your family and make portraits take longer.
-We pick a specific time to start all family pictures either before or after the ceremony, so everyone arrives to the right place on time and ready.
+We pick a specific time to start all family pictures either before or after the ceremony, so everyone arrives at the right place on time and ready.
 I will have you pick someone who knows both your families to help gather people together during portrait time.

-For more info on planning family portraits read this blog: HOW TO PLAN FAMILY PHOTOS AT YOUR WEDDING
+For more info on planning your family portraits read this blog: HOW TO PLAN FAMILY PHOTOS AT YOUR WEDDING

 You might need a break by the time cocktail hour rolls around.
 Some couples choose to have a private cocktail hour with the wedding party.
 We sneak off, have some fun and have a toast.
-I’ll come along and photograph on your party bus, limo, tractor ride, sleigh ride, etc. Usually this is about 30 minutes.
+I’ll come along and photograph on your party bus, limo, tractor ride, sleigh ride, etc. Usually, this is about 30 minutes.

 Reception Meal & Events

 I take 10-15 minutes to sneak out of the reception with the couple alone during that sweet sunset light.
-For winter and early spring weddings sunset pictures together take place during cocktail hour.
+For winter and early spring weddings, sunset pictures together take place during cocktail hour.
 For summer or fall weddings when the sun sets later in the day, they usually happen between the end of the meal and first dance.

 Some Final Thoughts On Your Wedding Photography Timeline

 Let me and your other vendors handle the unexpected.
 I will gladly work with your planner and include them in our final meeting.
-If things change on the wedding day I will have a back up plan to make sure you still get amazing photography.
+If things change on the wedding day I will have a backup plan to make sure you still get amazing photography.